 When is the correct time to start my seeds indoors?

-Use your average first frost date as a guideline for when to sow seed.
-This is identified as the first day in spring when there is less than a 50% chance a frost will occur.
-Most seed packets will tell you “Start indoors X weeks before first frost”.
+Use your average last frost date as a guideline for when to sow seed.
+This is identified as the last day in spring when there is less than a 50% chance a frost will occur.
+Most seed packets will tell you “Start indoors X weeks before last frost”.
 This is also generally known as your USDA Growing Zone.
 Seed packets will also list dates by zone.
 You can identify your zone here.
 It’s also helpful to know your average first fall frost date so you can determine the number of days in your growing season as well as plan your summer and fall sowings.

 |10-12 weeks||8-10 weeks||6-8 weeks||4-6 weeks||2-4 weeks|